jballas/441_work/HW-11/readme.md

 ## Problems or Issues this week

 There were definetly some tricky parts this week, but by far the hardest part seems to be making a narrative or a finished game.
-I might have all the necessary parts for my assignment, a moveable player, objects I can't collide with, collectables, and a score too, but there isn't a game here at all.
+I might have all the necessary parts for my assignment, a moveable player, objects I can't collide with, collectables, and a score too, but there isn't much of a game here.

-I wonder if I can make the other objects unable to collide with each other.
+I wonder if I can make the other objects collide with each other.
 Nope.
+I tried adding more variables, and repeating if statements, but it got too messy and it still didn't work for all of them.
+I'm missing something here.

-I wonder if I can made the player switch after 3 seconds.
+I wonder if I can make the player switch automatically after 3 seconds.
 I can do that... but they don't all collide with each other and I really wish they did.
+That would provide more obstacles in the race for the food.

-That's where I got stuck this week.
+This is where I got stuck this week.

-## Conclusion
+## Final Thoughts

 I felt like I am beginning to set up my final game project this week, or else studying for my final project.
 A lot of these game mechanics, like collecting and collisions will be used in my final project.
 I am very excited to study phaser.io and make some of these ideas simplier, so I can focus on the gameplay and interactive storytelling parts.